Cysion/Secproject1/README.md

 `python manage.py runserver`

 ## Deployment
 There are a couple of things that are vital to the deployment of a django webserver.
-Refer to the [django deployment](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/) as our implementation deploys as standard.
+Refer to the [django deployment checklist](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/) as our implementation deploys as standard.

 ## Built With
 * [Python](https://www.python.org/doc/) - Language and dependency management